Grace Preparatory Academy

 Grace Preparatory Academy (GPA) is a private, college-preparatory Christian school located in Arlington, Texas, United States.
-Founded in 1992, it offers programs for Kindergarten through Twelfth Grade students drawn from the Dallas/Fort Worth metroplex.
+Founded in 1992, it offers programs for Kindergarten through Twelfth Grade students drawn from the Dallas–Fort Worth metroplex.
 It is the founding member of the National Association of University-Model Schools and is accredited by the Southern Association of Colleges and Schools.

 History

-In the spring of 1992, a group of parents met to share their vision for a new model of education that blended the best of their various public, private, and home-school model experiences.
-The school was incorporated on December 18, 1992, and held its first day of classes on August 16, 1993.
+In the spring of 1992, a group of parents met to share their vision for a new model of education that blended the best of their individual public, private, and home-school model experiences.
+They incorporated the school on December 18, 1992; and held its first day of classes on August 16, 1993.
 In 2005, the National Association of University Model Schools (NAUMS) — which was founded as the outreach arm of GPA — became a separate entity, and GPA also became accredited with the Southern Association of Colleges and Schools (SACS).

 Educational model

 GPA was the first to implement the educational model known as the University-Model School (UMS) which combines two elements of educational success, the professional classroom instruction of a teacher and the at-home mentoring of a parent, into a unified, college-like program.
-Students attend classes on campus two or three days per week, and instruction continues at home on the other days.
+Students attend classes on campus two to three days per week, and instruction continues at home on the rest of the week.